MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/solutionsv2-participants.md

 ### Teams Plan section

 For plan participants, their weekly digest includes an additional section, such as the _Teams Plan_ section.
 This section summarizes their progress in the plan over the preceding week.

-However, people who are also using the [MyAnalytics Focus plan](../MyAnalytics/use/focus-plan.md) will not see this additional **Plans** section in their weekly digest.
-People with a focus plan will only see a weekly Focus digest (instead of a rotating digest) that only shows updates about their personal focus plans.
+However, people who are also using the [MyAnalytics Focus plan](../MyAnalytics/use/focus-plan.md) will not see this additional Plans section in their weekly digest.
+They will only see a weekly Focus digest (instead of a rotating digest) that shows updates about their focus plan.

 ![Weekly digest](../images/wpa/tutorials/program-checkpoint-card-60sh.png)